Reviews You Can Rely On

 Credit: Isaac Laredo

 The Giro Ratio is one of the warmest helmets in its price category.
 The adjustable vents, liner, and snug ear pads add to its overall warmth potential and make this value-based helmet appropriate for colder climates.
+Options like the Scott Flow Pro Mips were a little chillier than others, with more modest earpads designed to allow improved hearing.

-The Pret Cynic X2 is one of the warmest helmets in the review despite its technically fixed vents, bucking the trend.
+The Pret Cynic X2 is one of the warmest helmets in the review, despite its technically fixed vents, bucking the trend.
 The model employs a liner of blended wool and recycled polyester fleece to add plenty of warmth.
 The Pret's ventilation system has hidden flaps on the underside of the liner that can block the vents and essentially close them.
 Our testers didn't appreciate that you must remove the helmet and liner to “close” these vents with liner flaps.
 Open, fixed vents generally provide less warmth than those that open and close.

-Level One Ventilation System with one flap engaged and one disengaged.
+The Pret Cynix X2 ventilation system with one flap engaged and one disengaged.

 Credit: Isaac Laredo